Lestrada93/hiring-senior-frontend/README.md

 Use the following tools to accomplish this task:
 - Vue / React.
 - Use a state management library.
+- Remember the problem that arises when dealing with floating-point arithmetic.
 - It’s okay to use create-react-app or similar tools.
 - It’s okay to use another framework like Nuxt / Next.
 - It’s okay to use third party libraries, but please comment on why you choose it.